How To Use And Configure WordPress Widgets – Part 4

 To learn more about using RSS feeds in WordPress, see this tutorial:

-Now, let’s add a widget to your sidebar that displays a tag list.
+Now, let’s add a widget to the sidebar that will display tags.

 Important

-Tags displayed in the Tag Cloud widget are managed in the Tags screen …
+Tags appearing in your widget can be found in the Tags area …

 (Tags area)

-To insert the widget, select a Tag Cloud widget in the Available Widgets section and drag it to your sidebar area …
+To add the widget, find a Tag Cloud widget in the Available Widgets section and drag it to your sidebar …

 (Tag Cloud Widget)

-There is really very little to set up in this widget.
+There’s really not much to set up here.
 You can add a title if you want, and choose whether to display items in the tag cloud using Tags or Categories.
-Click Save when finished …
+Click Save when done …

 WordPress Tag Cloud Widget settings